mamunalabdullah/bikehaaat-client/README.md

 1. people can see different bikes which are stocked by different suppliers.
 2. bikes description, price, quantity are shown.
 3. people can login and restock the bikes quantity.
+4. Bikes can be delivered by one.
+5.

 # website framework used
 1. firebase